globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

     flows = flows_client.list_flows()["flows"]

-If cached tokens are missing, expired, or otherwise insufficient (e.g. the first time you run the script), the app will automatically initiate an auth flow to acquire new tokens.
-For a UserApp, this will print out a URL to terminal with a prompt instructing a the user to follow the link and enter the code they're given back into the terminal.
-For a ClientApp, the app will retrieve tokens programmatically through an Auth API.
+If cached tokens are missing, expired, or otherwise insufficient (e.g., the first time you run the script), the app will automatically initiate an auth flow to acquire new tokens.
+With a UserApp, the app will print a URL to the terminal with a prompt instructing a the user to follow the link and enter the code they're given back into the terminal.
+With a ClientApp, the app will retrieve tokens programmatically through a Globus Auth API.

 Once this auth flow has finished, the app will cache tokens for future use and invocation of your requested method will proceed as expected.